-• All new students who enroll in a degree, diploma, or certificate program are required to take the Rasmussen College Entrance Placement English and Math placement assessments.
-Applicants providing a college transcript indicating a grade of C or higher in college-level English and/or Mathematics are not required to complete College Entrance Placement Assessments in the corresponding subject area and will not require Developmental Education coursework in areas in which they have previously proven this proficiency.
+· All new students who enroll in a degree, diploma, or certificate program are required to take the Rasmussen College Entrance Placement English and Math assessments.
+Applicants providing a college transcript or grade report indicating a grade of C or higher in college-level English and/ or Mathematics are not required to complete College Entrance Placement Assessments in the corresponding subject area and will not require Developmental Education coursework in areas in which they have previously proven this proficiency.
 Applicants who have not completed a college-level English course are required to complete the English section of the placement assessment.
 Applicants who have not completed a collegelevel Math course are required to complete the Math portion of the placement assessment.

 Applicants to a program that has a stated minimum School of Health Sciences and School of Nursing Entrance Exam composite score acceptable for admission to the program are exempt from the Rasmussen College Entrance Placement Assessment when the composite score threshold is met for that program according to the School of Nursing and School of Health Sciences acceptance policies.
 School of Nursing and School of Health Sciences applicants who do not meet the intended program's minimum score for entrance and score below a 48.5 are required to take the College Entrance Placement Assessment in order to enroll in another program.
+Applicants who have achieved a score of 48.5 or higher on the School of Health Sciences and School of Nursing Entrance Exam within the past five years are exempt from the Rasmussen College Entrance Placement Assessment for any program that does not require a minimum School of Health Sciences and School of Nursing Entrance Exam composite score.

 Entrance Placement Assessment results are valid for five years from the date of the assessment.
 If the results have expired, returning students who have not successfully completed the required Developmental Education courses, their equivalents, or the courses for which Developmental Education courses are prerequisites must retake the College Entrance Placement Assessment to determine placement upon return.

-Returning students who did not take the Rasmussen Ready, or STEP assessments who have successfully completed the courses at Rasmussen College for which Developmental Courses are prerequisites, or their equivalents, are not required to take the College Entrance Placement Assessment.
+Returning students who did not take the Rasmussen Ready assessment who have successfully completed the courses at Rasmussen College for which Developmental Education courses are prerequisites, or their equivalents, are not required to take the College Entrance Placement Assessment.